gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation.md

 ##Overview

 This tutorial will walk you through computing the genetic correlation between schizophrenia and bipolar disorder using `ldsc` and the summary statistics from the 2013 [PGC Cross-Disorder paper in the Lancet](http://www.ncbi.nlm.nih.gov/pubmed/23453885).
+This tutorial assumes that you have already downloaded and installed `python` and `ldsc`.
+If you have not already done this, see the instructions in the [README](https://github.com/bulik/ldsc).

 This tutorial requires downloading about 75 MB of data.